Everything you need to know about torrent monitoring and how to protect your p2p file-sharing from being snooped on

 Using a reliable torrent VPN will:

-If you make sure to choose a torrent VPN, such as Private Internet Access, that does not keep user logs of its customers' activities, your torrent file-sharing will be as safe and protected as possible.
+Make sure to choose a VPN, such as IPVanish or Private Internet Access, that does not keep user logs of its customers' activities.
+This way, your torrent file-sharing will be as safe and protected as possible.